lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 @endjson
 ```

-- elementsPosition is an array of positon enums.
+- elementsPosition is an array of position enums.

 #### limits

 This event reports the tripped status of the limits using a bit mask.
-See example bellow:
+See example below:

 For systems that have no subelements: